RadicalZephyr/radicalzephyr.github.io/source/_posts/2014-12-30-sane-static-site-setups.md

 This isn't a tutorial about how to set up and use any particular static site generator.
 There are [quite][Jekyll] [a][Pelican] [few][] [out][] [there][], and [they][] [all][] seem to be quite good.
-So pick one and get your blog setup.
+So pick one and get your site setup.
 You should be comfortable generating the content of your site before worrying about what I'm describing in this post.

 [Pelican]: http://docs.getpelican.com/en/3.5.0/